boschresearch/blech-doc/website/content/en/docs/getting-started/vsce.md

 ## Build the extension

-Besides syntax hightlighting the Blech Language Services consisting of two parts which need to be compiled.
+Besides syntax highlighting the Blech Language Services consisting of two parts which need to be compiled.

 1. A language server written in F#, which is a small wrapper around the Blech compiler.